volom/Folder_Encryptor/README.md

 # Folder_Encryptor
 This tool helps you to encrypt and to decrypt files using given password.
-It's useful for security purposes and to prevent unauthorized use of personal files
+It's useful for security purposes and to prevent unauthorized usage of personal files

 The main files of the project: